evought/VCard-Tools/README.md

 To develop and run tests, you will additionally need:

-* Apache Ant >= 1.9.2 for generating config files and maintenance tasks
+* Phing >=2.9.0 for generating config files and maintenance tasks
 * PHPUnit >= 4.3.5 for running the tests
-* Apache Ant will in turn require a compatible Java Development Kit (I am using openJDK 1.8.0, but any JDK which will run Ant should be fine.)
-* The MySQL jdbc driver (used by ant to execute database tasks).
+* PHPDocumentor >= 2.8.1 for generating documentation (install via PEAR)

 I am doing most of my development on a Intel-based Fedora Linux 20 workstation.